 “I thought of myself as a swimmer, and nothing else,” Phelps said in an interview with Matt Lauer.

-“This is the part of my life where I get to start this whole new chapter,” he said.
-And this time, he sounded genuinely excited about that.
+“This is the part of my life where I get to start this whole new chapter,” said Phelps.
+And as he’s getting adjusted to his new role for the 2021 games as both commentator and spectator, he seems genuinely excited about it.

 You Game Changer Takeaway